stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 Introduction                                                            {#intro}
 ============

-This article gives a detailed overview of the gSOAP C and C++ XML data bindings and highlights the advantages, concepts, usage, and implementation aspects of XML data bindings.
+This article presents a detailed overview of the gSOAP XML data bindings for C and C++.
+The XML data bindings for C and C++ are extensively used with gSOAP Web services to serialize C and C++ data in XML as part of the SOAP/XML Web services payloads.
+Also REST XML with gSOAP relies on XML serialization of C and C++ data via XML data bindings.

 The major advantage of XML data bindings is that your application data is always **type safe** in C and C++ by binding XML schema types to C/C++ types.